Oats/Oat Straw

 Flavors/Temps: Neutral, Sweet, Warm, Moist

-Caution: Oats are considered safe with no known negative drug interactions.
+Caution: Considered safe with no known negative drug interactions.

-History/Folklore: The mature seeds of Avena sativa are what become the oats you buy, oat straw is made from the grasses stems and leaves.
-The young milky oats are generally believed to work more more quickly in an acute situation whereas oat straw offers support over time.
+History/Folklore: The mature seeds of Avena sativa are what become the oats you buy, oat straw is made from the grass and stems.
+The young milky oats work more quickly in an acute situation while oat straw offers support over time.

 Saint Hildegard of Bingen, an herbalist nun born in 1098, considered oats to be a favorite “happiness” herb.